mfg92/hugo-shortcode-gallery/README.md

 A thumbnail is generated using the `resizeOptions` parameter, they are handed over to *Hugo's* [image processing](https://gohugo.io/content-management/image-processing/) function using the fit method.
-In the example above, the generated thumbnails have a width of max 300 pixel and a height of max 600, the actual width and heigth depend on the original aspect ratio.
+In the example above, the generated thumbnails have a width of max 300 pixel and a height of max 600, the actual width and height depend on the original aspect ratio.
 The JPEG image quality is 90% and the scaling uses the high quality *Lanczos* filter.

 If `previewType` is set to "blur" (or "color"), a very low resolution image (or a single pixel image) will be loaded for every image in the gallery first.